AvaRat/camper_controller/README.md

 ## How to interpret this repo
 Project contains electronic parts as well as control logic and user interface source codes.
 I decided to keep everything in one repo as all parts are pretty much dependent on each other, and with this being one-person project keeping all parts in one place make perfect sense to me.

-Please see [a relative link](design_decisions.md) for details regarding some of the decision made.
+Please see [design decisions.md](design_decisions.md) for details regarding some of the decision made.

 ## Roadmap